JDDoesDev/presentations/OSMI.md

 We have job security, but there are always bugs, feature requests, or any number of issues that keep projects from ever being complete.

 Note:  By the time you get to a point where you think you're done and your issue queue is empty, it's time for a reskin or rebuild.
+For those of us who are completionists, this can be really stressful

 <!--s-->

 ## SEVERE LACK OF RESEARCH

 Note:  Although it was suspected that there was a higher incidence of mental illness in the tech community, there was no specific tech community research done.
-Sites like devpression.com
+Sites like devpression.com and word of mouth were all there were to go on

 <!--s-->